-Although it might sound sacrilegious to bin your kids artwork you invariable have to cull some from time to time or you’d drown in it and one of my pet peeves is the non-recyclable end result you often get with traditional kids crafts.
+Although it might sound sacrilegious to bin your kids artwork you invariable have to cull some from time to time or you’d drown in it.
+One of my pet peeves is the non-recyclable end result you often get with traditional kids crafts.
 Take one sheet of recyclable paper, glue on some pieces of recyclable plastic and what have you got?
 An unrecyclable masterpiece.
 Here my top 5 recyclable / biodegradable / compostable / plastic-free kids crafts to keep your little critters entertained this summer.

 My daughter loves bath bombs but most of them contain nasty chemicals so I found a recipe for non-toxic homemade bath bombs from brit.co (see photo above).
-If you’re sensitive to citric acid you can use this alternative recipe from Red Ted Art
+If you’re sensitive to citric acid you can use this alternative recipe from Red Ted Art.

 This bird kite by Krokotak is simple to make and is completely compostable if you use jute or cotton string.

 Compostable packing peanuts have started to replace Styrofoam versions in recent years.
 These dissolve completely in water and can be put in your brown bin or on your compost heap.
 By wetting the peanuts with a bit of water you can form a bond between two peanuts giving you endless sculpture possibilities.
-Check out this blog post by All for the Boys for more info
+Check out this article by All for the Boys for more info

 This paper craft for movable animals can be made with simple card and if you use a paper straw and paper tape is completely compostable.